fbef0102/Game-Private_Plugin/Plugin_插件/Anti_Griefer_防惡意路人/l4d_mute_player_list/readme.md

 		// Players with these flags will not be in the mute list.
 (Empty = Everyone, -1: Nobody) l4d_mute_player_list_ignore_flag "z"

+		// If 1, save player's personal mute list in data file: data/l4d_mute_player_list.cfg
+		// The player can have same personal mute list even if server restart or disconnect from server. l4d_mute_player_list_save_data "1"
 		```
 </details>